Samoeng Loop: The Most Complete Travel Guide for Travelers

 The Samoeng Loop’s Mae Sa Waterfall is one of Northern Thailand’s treasures.
 It is an impressive ten-step waterfall that covers a very large area.
 The waterfall is set in the rainforest and is a little walk away from the main roads of Mae Sa Valley.

-The Mae Sa Waterfall is about a twenty-minute drive from Chiang Mai.
-The Mae Sa Waterfall is not visible from the main road, but there are many signposts that show you the way to the waterfall.
-There is a well laid out path that takes travelers right up to the top of the waterfall.
-The Mae Sa Waterfall also has many treks in and around it.
+The Mae Sa Waterfall is one of the most visited waterfalls in Thailand and is supposedly one of the prettiest too!
+Being about a twenty-minute drive from Chiang Mai it’s not visible from the main road, but there are many signposts that show you the way to the waterfall.
+There is a well laid out path that will take you right up to the top of the waterfall and it also has many treks in and around it.
 The most popular treks are the eight-step treks that go right up to the summit of the waterfall.
-The Mae Sa Waterfall is one of the most visited waterfalls in Thailand and is supposedly one of the prettiest too.

-At the foot of the waterfall there are some pools that you can swim in, but be warned that this waterfall is very popular in the area and can get crowded during the season.
-To get away from the crowd, however, you can trek up the seven steps of the waterfall.
-The entrance fee to the waterfall is 200 baht and is open from sunrise to sunset.
+At the foot of the waterfall there are some pools that you can swim in, but be warned that this waterfall is very popular and can get pretty crowded during the high season.
+To get away from the crowd, however, you can trek up to the fifth or sixth level of the waterfall where you find find less people.

 Children – 50THB